 As scientists learn more about the endocannabinoid system, they also explore the potential role the cannabis-derived cannabinoids like THC, cannabidiol (CBD), cannabinol (CBN), and more could play in supporting the system.

 Science evidences a strong relationship between the endocannabinoid system and CBD.
-Cannabinoids mimic the behavior of endocannabinoids and interact with the cannabinoid receptors to augment the endocannabinoid system.
+Cannabinoids, like those found in isolates and oils, mimic the behavior of endocannabinoids and interact with the cannabinoid receptors to augment the endocannabinoid system.
 As the cannabinoids interact with the cannabinoid receptors, they stimulate various physiological responses.

 THC, the well-recognized psychoactive compound found in medical marijuana, activates receptors to elicit a chemical response.
 It is considered an agonist of both CB1 and CB2 receptors because it directly binds to the receptors and activates them.
 THC tends to favor CB1 receptors because it fits very well inside them and therefore is able to stimulate a strong physiological reaction.

 When THC reacts with CB1 receptors, this is what causes the well-known “high” feeling from marijuana.
 THC also directly activates CB2 receptors, but is considered a partial agonist and therefore doesn’t elicit such a strong physiological response.

 CBD causes chemical changes by blocking receptors.
 It tends to have low affinity for both CB1 and CB2 receptors, and instead acts as an indirect antagonist of agonists.
 This means that CBD sits imperfectly inside the receptors, not activating them but preventing other chemical messengers like THC from binding to them (Pacher, Batkai & Kunos, 2006).

 As we continue to learn more about the endocannabinoid system, we will also learn about the potential for the scope of active compounds from cannabis (like THC, CBD, and CBN) to be used therapeutically.